aiktb/FuriganaMaker/.github/CONTRIBUTING.md

 You may see a message saying "These CSS classes should be sorted", please ignore it.

-This project integrates biome (linter and formatter) in git hook, which will trigger automatic fix of this error when committing, then you need to use `git commit ---amead`.
+This project integrates biome (linter and formatter) in git hook, which will trigger automatic fix of this error when committing, then you need to use `git commit --amend`.